Mo-Ashraf-Elsayed/Weather-app/README.md

   - When the user clicks on the **Contact** link, they are redirected to the contact page.

 - **Search Bar**:
-  - The user can search for a specific city or country to view the weather details.
+  - The user can search for a specific city or country latitude&longitude ex => (26.5626,31.7449) to view the weather details.
-  - A search bar is placed above the weather details section where users can input the city name.
+  - A search bar is placed above the weather details section where users can search.

 - **Weather Information**:
   - The weather for three days is displayed in three separate sections: